 Michael Stephan – Director of Music Ministry

 Michael grew up as a member of Saint Margaret’s parish.
-He attended Saint Margaret’s School from Kindergarten through eighth grade, worked as parish sacristan for four years during high school, served as part time weekend accompanist after attending Buffalo State College, and became the full time Director of Music in 1993.
-Michael is the principal accompanist at all three weekend liturgies, holy days, sacraments, weddings and funerals.
-Michael works with many talented musicians including cantors, instrumentalists and our parish choirs.
+He attended Saint Margaret’s School from Kindergarten through eighth grade, worked as parish sacristan for four years during high school, served as a part-time weekend accompanist after attending Buffalo State College, and became the full-time Director of Music in 1993.
+Michael is the principal accompanist at all three weekend liturgies, holy days, sacraments, weddings, and funerals.
+Michael works with many talented musicians including cantors, instrumentalists, and our parish choirs.